onnx/onnx/docs/Operators.md

   * **attribute**:
     <dl>
       <dt>auto_pad</dt>
       <dd>auto_pad must be either SAME_UPPER, SAME_LOWER or VALID.
 Where SAME_UPPER or SAME_LOWER mean pad the input so that the ouput size match the input.In case of odd number add the extra padding at the end for SAME_UPPER and at the begining for SAME_LOWER.
-VALID mean no padding, therefore, read the pixel valuesfrom the pads attribute.</dd>
+VALID mean no padding, therefore, read the pixel values from the pads attribute.</dd>
       <dt>dilations</dt>
       <dd>dilation value along each axis of the filter.</dd>
       <dt>group</dt>